ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1A-docker-01-installing-on-ec2-linux2/README.md

 ## Part 1 - Launch Amazon Linux 2 EC2 Instance and Connect with SSH

-- Launch an EC2 instance using the Amazon Linux 2 AMI with security group allowing SSH connections.
+- Launch an EC2 instance using the Amazon Linux 2 AMI with a security group allowing SSH connections.

 - Connect to your instance with SSH.